-Founded in 1898, The State Bank has $783 million in assets and $673 million in deposits, which makes it a medium-size bank.
-The State Bank, whose headquarters are in Fenton, Michigan, has above-average access to customer service with a live chat feature, great for getting help during the work week.
-It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-Overall, The State Bank is a solid contender in your bank search, with a rating of 4.2 out of 5 stars from the SmartAsset team.
-The State Bank has a complete array of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-The State Bank has a fair savings rate; other popular banks have higher rates.
-If you're looking for a checking account for everyday use, the bank's most basic checking account does not have a monthly maintenance fee.
-Finding a bank with free checking as well as a high savings APY is the best option for getting the highest income on your deposits while maintaining easy access to your funds.
+The State Bank started in 1898 with headquarters in Fenton, Michigan.
+It owns $783 million in assets and deposits totaling $673 million, ranking it as a medium-size bank.
+The State Bank has above-average customer service access with a live chat feature, which is helpful for those that work during typical customer service hours.
+It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
+At a SmartAsset rating of 4.2 out of 5 stars, The State Bank should be solidly in contention for your choice of bank.
+The State Bank provides customers with a full array of product offerings, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+It has a fair savings rate; you can find higher rates with other banks.
+If you're interested in stress-free personal checking, the bank's most basic checking account does not have a monthly fee.
+Institutions that offer free checking as well as a high savings APY are the best bet for gaining the most income from your deposits while maintaining easy access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.05%, The State Bank ranks poorly in comparison to the national average.
-The State Bank's one-year and five-year term lengths CDs earn at a rate of 0.10% and 0.65%, respectively, while its highest-yielding money market account earns at a rate of 0.15%.
-Given its noncompetitive savings rate, you should consider choosing another bank to earn more on your deposits.
+The State Bank features a savings rate of 0.05%, which is poor in comparison to other U.S. banks.
+The State Bank's one-year and five-year term lengths CDs earn at a rate of 0.10% and 0.65%, respectively, while its highest-yielding money market account has an APY of 0.15%.
+Given The State Bank's poor savings rate, you should think about opting for higher earning savings accounts with other banks.

 How The State Bank's Savings Rates Compare

-The State Bank generally has extremely low fees in comparison to the national average.
-Its checking account has no monthly fee, rating it excellent for anyone looking for a hassle-free account.
-The State Bank unfortunately doesn't reimburse out-of-network ATM charges, which means you'll have to find a The State Bank ATM or accept the ATM charge.
+On average, The State Bank charges customers extremely low fees as compared against the national average.
+With no monthly fee, The State Bank's checking account is perfect for people who need a hassle-free checking account.
+The State Bank doesn't refund out-of-network ATM charges, meaning you will have to find a The State Bank ATM or accept the withdrawal fee.

 The State Bank is a brick-and-mortar bank, with 16 total branches in Michigan.
-It also offers access to mobile and web apps for a straightforward mobile-banking experience.
-Additionally, The State Bank customers can access live chat for help, an alternative customer service tool if you can't call in during business hours.
-The State Bank receives average feedback from users for its online presence.
-Out of 31 ratings across both Apple and Android platforms, the The State Bank mobile app has an overall rating of 3.5 out of 5 (compared to the national average of 3.8).
-The State Bank's mobile app lets you control your accounts by looking at account balances, transferring money and reaching support representatives.
-The State Bank gets an outstanding consumer satisfaction rating based on relatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+With mobile and web apps, The State Bank makes account access convenient, even on the go.
+Additionally, The State Bank customers can access live chat for their banking questions or needs, key for getting quick access to customer service.
+The State Bank's online and mobile banking services get moderate marks from customers.
+The The State Bank mobile app has been given a 3.5 out of 5 (out of 31 reviews on iOS and Android) compared to the national average of 3.8.
+You can utilize The State Bank's mobile app to control your accounts by looking at current statements, sending and receiving money and accessing support representatives.
+The State Bank receives a superb consumer satisfaction rating based on comparatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.

-The State Bank is currently a medium-size bank owning assets totaling $783 million as well as $673 million in deposits.
-The State Bank's Texas Ratio is 0.95%, signifying that The State Bank is in terrific financial health and far from failure.
+The State Bank is a medium-size bank and handles $783 million in assets as well as deposits totaling $673 million.
+The State Bank has an excellent Texas Ratio of 0.95%, signifying a minute probability of failure.
 Additionally, The State Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis